Armed with Garbage Bags Our Mission:

 Typically our cleanups are in the parks and trails located on the North Shore of Chicago.
 We concentrate on areas like the Skokie Lagoons, the Greenbay Trail, Mary Mix McDonald and Turnbull Woods (surrounding the Chicago Botanic gardens) and other local parks and playgrounds.
 We are always up for suggestions, if you know of a spot that needs some loving care and clean up please contact us and we'd be happy help set up an event or post it here on this website.

 We are the the Olshansky Family, and we hope you will join us!
 David Olshansky has been an avid outdoor adventurist for decades, summiting peaks and volcanos in Ecuador, climbing peaks in the Western United States like Colorado and California, and spending time canoeing through the Boundary waters at the Canadian border.
 Before they were married David shared his passion with the outdoors and took his wife, Amy, on a two week hike traversing the Joshua Tree Desert.
 Now, with young adult children, Maxwell and Jackson, the adventures continue.
 As a family they regularly go on camping and hiking trips, including summiting Mt.
 Fuji in Japan, section hiking the Ice Age Trail in Wisconsin, summiting peaks in the Western States.
-The family is scheduled in 2025 to complete the Tour du Mont Blanc hiking trough Switzerland, Italy and France.
+In 2025 we completed the Tour du Mont Blanc hiking 105 miles (170km) for ten days trough Switzerland, Italy and France.
+The family is scheduled in 2026 for the five day Inca Trail backpacking trek in Peru ending at Machu Picchu.
 The Olshanskys have adopted a well established proverb from the wilderness community that "the harder the climb, the better the view.”
 To them it conveys the idea that achieving something worthwhile, or experiencing the most rewarding results, requires overcoming challenges and difficult situations.

 467F+VV Winnetka, Illinois